Xalgorithms/general-documentation/xalgo.md

 automatically allocated a *sandbox* for editing the notebook, tables and rules.
 This environment will be preserved as a specially named *branch* in GitHub.
-As the author makes changes to the package or its contents, changes will be *comitted* to their sandbox branch.
-The package on such a branch can be deployed to a *sandbox* within the Fabric (see Execution) with the same name as the author's snadbox branch.
+As the author makes changes to the package or its contents, changes will be *committed* to their sandbox branch.
+The package on such a branch can be deployed to a *sandbox* within the Fabric (see Execution) with the same name as the author's sandbox branch.
 When they want to *publish* these changes to the *official* version of the package, the branch will be *merged* into the *master* branch of the repo and a new version tag (this is the version of the